 DNA Methylation Profiling via Whole Genome Bisulfite-Seq

 Recent advance in DNA methylation technologies has enable profiling of the entire methylome at single base resolution.
-We provide Bisulfite-seq ready Solexa PE library construction, and whole genome bisulfite sequencing on Solexa GAII platform.
-We also provide informatics support.
+We provide Bisulfite-seq ready Illumina PE library construction, and whole genome bisulfite sequencing on Illumina HiSeq2000/2500 platforms.
+We also provide bioinformatics support.
 Please contact us for more information.

 Bisulfite-seq PE library is made by ligating methylated PE (mPE) adaptor to fragmented genomic DNA.
-The mPE adaptor-ligated genomic DNA is then bisulfite treated twice, resulting in conversion rate of > 99% of unmethylated cytosine.
+The mPE adaptor-ligated genomic DNA is then bisulfite treated, resulting in conversion rate of > 99.5% for unmethylated cytosine.
 Bisulfite converted library is then recovered by limited cycles of PCR amplification.
-The final library size of around 200-300 bp is gel purified and quantified via fluorometer.
+The final library size of around 300-700 bp is recovered and quantified via fluorometer.
 We QC the library quality by random subcloning and sequencing of ~20-30 colonies to check for proper library construction and bisulfite conversion.
 The QC-ed library is then ready for cluster formation and high throughput Illumina sequencing.

 We provide custom data analysis including:

 2. Determine methylation ration for each sequenced cytosine

 3. Statistical analysis of differential methylation between two samples or tissue types.